devopsgroup-io/vagrant-digitalocean/README.md

 Configure
 ---------
 Once the provider has been installed, you will need to configure your project to use it.
-The most basic `Vagrantfile` to create a droplet on Digital Ocean is shown below:
+The most basic `Vagrantfile` to create a droplet on DigitalOcean is shown below:

 ```ruby
 Vagrant.configure('2') do |config|